 The 2017 BRICS Xiamen Final Compliance Report, prepared by the BRICS Research Group (based at Trinity College in the University of Toronto and the Center for International Institutions Research of the Russian Presidential Academy of National Economy and Public Administration [RANEPA]), analyses compliance performance by BRICS countries with 10 selected priority commitments drawn from 125 commitments made by the leaders at the Xiamen Summit on 3-5 September 2017.
 The report covers actions taken by the BRICS countries during the period from 6 September 2017 to 5 July 2018.

 This report draws on the methodology developed by the G7 Research Group, which has been monitoring G7/8 compliance since 1996.
 The same methodology has been adopted for monitoring G20 performance since 2008.
 The use of this time-tested methodology provides for cross-institutional, cross-member and cross-issue consistency and thus allows compatibility and comparability of the compliance performance by different summit institutions and establishes a foundation for evidence-based assessment of the effectiveness of these institutions.
 The methodology uses a scale from −1 to +1, where +1 indicates full compliance with the stated commitment, −1 indicates a failure to comply or action taken that is directly opposite to the stated goal of the commitment, and 0 indicates partial compliance or work in progress, such as initiatives that have been launched but are not yet near completion and whose final results can therefore not be assessed.
 Each member receives a score of −1, 0 or +1 for each commitment.
-For convenience, the scientific scores reported in the tables in this summary have been converted to percentages, where −1 equals 0 and +1 equals 100%.
+For convenience, the scientific scores reported in the tables in this summary have been converted to percentages, where −1 equals 0%, 0 equals 50% and +1 equals 100%.

 At Xiamen the leaders paid significant attention to the issues of information and communications technology (ICT), regional security, development and support to the least developed countries (LDCs) with special emphasis on Africa.
 They made the commitment to enhance joint BRICS research, development and innovation in ICT, to promote the most effective use of fossil fuels and wider use of gas, to promote the development of BRICS local currency bond markets and establish a BRICS local currency bond fund, and to improve surveillance capacity and medical services to combat infectious diseases.
 Members also pledged to promote BRICS industrial cooperation, including on industrial capacities and policies, new industrial infrastructure and standards, and among small, micro-and medium-sized enterprises.
 They committed to strengthen cooperation with Africa and help the continent to promote infrastructure development, and to support strengthening international cooperation against corruption, including through the BRICS Anti-Corruption Working Group.
 They agreed to standstill and rollback protectionist measures and to intensify cooperation in the Financial Action Task Force and similar regional bodies.